Garden inspiration: How to look after your new garden

 There are a number of ways to create a healthy ecosystem and encourage wildlife into your garden.
 Make small holes at the bottom of fence panels to create ‘hedgehog highways’ between gardens.
-Collect rainwater through water butts and use it to fill a small pond full of colourful fish.
+Collect rainwater through water butts and use it to fill a small pond for frogs and other wildlife.

 You could also grow your own fruit.
 Apple trees grow well almost anywhere.
 Not only will you be able to eat the fruit they produce, the flowers will attract insects and bees which will help your garden to become a flourishing natural community.
 To encourage pollination, plant bee-friendly flowers such as lavender, honeysuckle and foxgloves.

 Since 2014 Barratt Homes have been working with the RSPB to encourage homeowners to give nature a home in their gardens.
 Not only are wildlife friendly gardens a place for you to enjoy, they promote a healthy environment for years to come.